Skip to content

 2. Maintain good environmental hygiene

-• Avoid group activities when HFMD outbreak occurs in the school or institution.
+• Avoid arranging group activities when HFMD outbreak occurs in the school or institution.
 Besides, minimise staff movement and arrange the same group of staff to take care of the same group of children as far as possible.

 Other languages